Mindy McCready is found dead at her home in Arkansas

 The singer struggled with addiction and mental illness, often publicly.
 She appeared in an episode of “Celebrity Rehab” three years ago with Dr. Drew Pinsky, who said he contacted her last month after her boyfriend’s death.

-“When I heard she was struggling, I did reach out to her and urged her to go to take care of herself, get in a facility if she felt she needed,” said Pinsky, who hosts his own program on CNN’s sister network HLN.
+“When I heard she was struggling, I did reach out to her and urged her to go to take care of herself, get in a facility if she felt she needed,” said Pinsky, who hosts a program on CNN’s sister network HLN.

 “Her biggest fear was the stigma of doing so and what people would think if she, God forbid, took care of herself.
 And this to me is the most distressing part of this story.
 She is a lovely woman, we have lost her, and it didn’t have to go down like this.”